Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Formalization of the Hopfield Network and Dense Associative Memory

-Updating by Equation \ref{Eqn:ModernHopfieldUpdateOriginal} and learning by Equation \ref{Eqn:ModernHopfieldLearningOriginal} has been provably very successful.
+Updating by Equation \ref{Eqn:ModernHopfieldUpdateOriginal} and learning by Equation \ref{Eqn:ModernHopfieldLearningOriginal} has proven successful when all hyperparameters are tuned carefully.
 However, we note some issues when implementing the network according to these rules in practice, particularly relating to floating point precision.
-Inspecting the order in which values are calculated in Equation \ref{Eqn:ModernHopfieldUpdateOriginal} and \ref{Eqn:ModernHopfieldLearningOriginal}, first the ``similarity score'' between a learned state and a memory vector is calculated \(\left( \pm \xi_{i}^{\mu} + \sum_{j \neq i} \xi_{j}^{\mu} \zeta_{a, j}^{(t)} \right)\), which is effectively the dot product between two vectors of length \(N\) equal to the network dimension.
-In the worst case, the memory vector could be exactly equal to the learned state, resulting in this dot product having a value of exactly \(N\).
-For a complex dataset, \(N\) could be in the tens of thousands.
+Inspecting the order of calculations in Equation \ref{Eqn:ModernHopfieldUpdateOriginal} and \ref{Eqn:ModernHopfieldLearningOriginal}: first the ``similarity score'' between a learned state and a memory vector is calculated \(\left( \pm \zeta_{i}^{\mu} + \sum_{j \neq i} \zeta_{j}^{\mu} \xi_{j}^{(t)} \right)\), effectively the dot product between two binary vectors of length equal to the network dimension \(N\).
 Next, this similarity score is passed into the interaction function, which will typically have a polynomial-like region such as in Equation \ref{Eqn:PolynomialInteractionFunction}, \ref{Eqn:RectifiedPolynomialInteractionFunction}, or \ref{Eqn:LeakyRectifiedPolynomialInteractionFunction}.
-If the worst case is observed, and the interaction vertex \(n\) is large (Krotov and Hopfield investigated up to \(n=30\), for example), then we may have to calculate a truly massive number.
-In the case of \(N=10,000=10^{4}\) and \(n=30\), this value could be up to \(10^{120}\).
-Krotov and Hopfield found that for larger interaction vertices, memory vectors tend to approach prototype representations of the data \citep{KrotovHopfield2016}, which makes our worst case \textit{more} likely as the interaction vertex grows.
-Floating point numbers have only a finite precision \citep{IEEE7542019}.
-In particular, single precision floating point numbers (``floats'') have a maximum value of around \(10^{38}\), while double precision floating point numbers (``doubles'') have a maximum value of around \(10^{308}\).
+If the interaction vertex \(n\) is large the memory vectors become prototypes of the learned states \citep{KrotovHopfield2016}, hence the similarity scores will approach the bound for the dot product of two binary vectors, \(N\).
+We may have to calculate a truly massive number as an intermediate value.
+For example, \(N=10^{4}\) and \(n=30\) will result in an intermediate value of \(10^{120}\).
+Single precision floating point numbers (``floats'') have a maximum value of around \(10^{38}\), while double precision floating point numbers (``doubles'') have a maximum value of around \(10^{308}\).
 In our example, we are already incapable of even storing the intermediate calculation in a float, and it would not require increasing the network dimension or interaction vertex considerably to break a double either.
-Furthermore, the precision of these data types grows worse as we approach the limits, potentially leading to numerical instabilities during training or updating.
-It may seem like we are saved by the next step in the calculation -- multiplying by the \(\beta\) term, as we can simply scale the intermediate value back down to something reasonable, but the damage will have already been done and imprecisions or overflow will propagate throughout the calculation.
-Even in the update rule (Equation \ref{Eqn:ModernHopfieldUpdateOriginal}), where only the sign of the result is relevant, if we encounter a floating point overflow the calculation is undefined.
+Furthermore, the precision of these data types decreases as we approach the limits, potentially leading to numerical instabilities during training or updating.
+Even in the update rule (Equation \ref{Eqn:ModernHopfieldUpdateOriginal}) where only the sign of the result is relevant, a floating point overflow renders the calculation unusable.